-When deciding on new cabinetry for your kitchen, an essential first step is choosing the style of your cabinet doors.
-Wellborn offers various styles, fitting of any design trend, but our most popular door styles are variations of traditional shaker cabinetry.
+When deciding on new cabinetry for your kitchen, the first step is to choose the style of your cabinet doors.
+Wellborn offers various styles, fitting of any design trend, the most popular door styles are variations of traditional shaker cabinetry.
 Shaker style kitchen cabinet doors are classic and simple, so they complement a variety of kitchen designs.

 Investing in Wellborn’s high-quality cabinetry saves homeowners the trouble of having to pour more money into your kitchen replacing low-quality cabinets.